arthi2900/app1/DELETE_EXAM_VISUAL_GUIDE.md

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                    User clicks "நீக்கு" button              │
+│              User clicks "Delete" button                    │
 └────────────────────────┬────────────────────────────────────┘
                          │
                          ▼
 ┌─────────────────────────────────────────────────────────────┐
 │     Check if students have attempted the exam               │
 │          (examAttemptApi.getAttemptsByExam)                 │
 └────────────────────────┬────────────────────────────────────┘
                          │
          ┌───────────────┴───────────────┐